-- (a) for cloud more than SCT below the alternate minima; Note For alternate minima see section 8.08. - (b) for visibility either: - (i) less than the alternate minima; or - (ii) equal to or more than the alternate minima but with a forecast of at least a 30% probability of fog, mist, dust or any other phenomenon restricting visibility below the alternate minima; - (c) for wind a headwind, crosswind or downwind component more than the maximum for the aircraft; - (d) a thunderstorm or associated severe turbulence, or a forecast of at least a 30% probability of such an event. - (2) If flight planning for a flight is based on 1 of the following: - (a) a TAF3, where the ETA of the flight is within the first 3 hours of the TAF3 validity period (but not if that ETA falls outside the end time (if any) specified for the TAF3 service); - (b) an ICAO landing forecast;
+- (a) for cloud more than SCT below the alternate minima; Note For alternate minima see section 8.08. - (b) for visibility either: - (i) less than the alternate minima; or - (ii) equal to or more than the alternate minima but with a forecast of at least a 30% probability of fog, mist, dust or any other phenomenon restricting visibility below the alternate minima; - (c) for wind a headwind, crosswind or downwind component more than the maximum for the aircraft; - (d) a thunderstorm or associated severe turbulence, or a forecast of at least a 30% probability of such an event. - (2) The definition in subsection (1) may be read as if there were no mention of probabilities in subparagraph (1) (b) (ii) and paragraph (1) (d), but only if: - (a) flight planning for a flight is based on a TAF3; and - (b) the ETA of the flight is within the first 3 hours of the TAF3 validity period; and - (c) the ETA does not fall outside the end time (if any) specified for the TAF3 service.